jup-ag/space-station/blog/2023-10-23-jupiter-planetary-developer-week/index.md

 ## Day 2 - Jupiter for Payments v2
 Today, we are thrilled to dive into the world of Jupiter for payments, where we will introduce you to the upgraded ExactOut API.
 Join us as we delve into the improvements we have made to our ExactOut API, and how we have been facilitating online and offline payments in recent months.

-A big shout out to [**Sollinked**](https://sollinked.com/), [**CandyPay**](https://candypay.fun/), [**Sphere**](https://spherepay.co/) and [**Helio**](https://www.hel.io/) for integrating Jupiter Swap into their payment systems.
+A big shout out to [**Sollinked**](https://sollinked.com/), [**CandyPay**](https://candypay.fun/), [**Sphere**](https://spherepay.co/) and [**Helio**](https://www.hel.io/) for integrating Jupiter swap into their payment systems.
 These are super exciting times as we break down the barriers separating the world of crypto from traditional finance.

 So, without further ado, let's get started!

-## ExactOut API to Power Payments
+## ExactOut v2 API to Power Payments
 ExactOut is an important feature, particularly in supporting payment use cases within any ecosystem.
 Jupiter's ExactOut API allows users to specify the precise amount of output tokens they require, with the input token amount being calculated accordingly.
 For instance, with ExactOut integrated, a protocol’s user can indicate they wish to receive exactly 100 USDC in exchange for SOL via Jupiter, instead of having to manually calculate and input the amount of SOL required to swap for an approximate amount of 100 USDC.

-In the initial release of ExactOut, we could only support direct routes, limiting token selection and routing options that can be used for ExactOut.
-However, in Jupiter v6, our program has been updated to conduct on-chain calculations, thus enabling multi-hop routes for ExactOut.
+In the initial release of ExactOut v1, we could only support direct routes, limiting token selection and routing options that can be used.
+However, in Jupiter v6 API, our program has been updated to conduct on-chain calculations, thus enabling multi-hop routes for ExactOut v2.

 This upgrade significantly broadens the range of supported routes from around 20 to over 400 trading pairs, enhancing route options and price selections.
 With 20 times more available price routes, aggregated across our partner platforms like Raydium and Orca, users can expect considerably better prices for their ExactOut swaps.

 ### How ExactOut is used
 ExactOut is particularly useful in scenarios involving the purchase of NFTs, allowing users to make payments with any tokens they possess.
 To illustrate, let's consider a situation where an NFT Marketplace has integrated ExactOut on its platform.
 You wish to buy your favorite NFT which is priced at 40 SOL, but most of your liquid assets are in BONK.
 Without ExactOut, you would need to estimate the amount of BONK required to obtain 40 SOL and manually swap on an external platform to convert BONK into SOL.